DataS-DHSC/dhsc-data-tools/docs/dhsc_data_tools/dac_odbc.md

 `connect(environment: str = 'prod')`
 :   Allows to connect to data within the DAC, and query it using SQL queries.

     Parameters: an environment argument, which defaults to "prod".
-Must be one of "dev", "qa", "test", "prod".
+    Must be one of "dev", "qa", "test" or "prod".

     Requires:
-    TENANT_NAME environment variable.
+    KEY_VAULT_NAME and DAC_TENANT environment variables.
     Simba Spark ODBC Driver is required.
     Request the latter through IT portal, install through company portal.

     Returns: connection object.